Separable homology of graphs and the separability complex: Background

 \subsection{Van Kampen diagrams}

 Throughout the paper, we make use of Van Kampen diagrams, first introduced in 1933 by E. R. Van Kampen.
 For a more complete discussion, see Chapter V of \cite{lyndon1977combinatorial}.
 Let $\mathcal{P} = \langle X\mid R\rangle$ be group presentation.
-We will assume throughout the paper that elements of $R$ are cyclically reduced.
-Let $R^*$ be the \emph{symmetric closure} of $R$: that is, the set of cyclic permutations of elements of $R$ and their inverses.
+We will assume throughout the paper that elements of the relation set $R$ of a presentation $\mathcal{P}$ are cyclically reduced.

+\begin{definition} A \emph{disk diagram} $D$ is a finite, connected, simply-connected planar 2-complex with connected 1-skeleton and at most one vertex of degree one that is required to be on the boundary of $D$.
+The disks of $D$ are called \emph{regions}, and regions of disk diagrams have immersed boundaries.
+The \emph{area} of $D$ is the number of regions of $D$. \end{definition} We note that we assume regions of disk diagrams have immersed boundaries throughout the paper because all disk diagrams in this paper will correspond to Van Kampen diagrams (\Cref{def:Van_Kampen_diagram}), and regions in Van Kampen diagrams can always be taken to have immersed boundaries (see \Cref{remark: disk gluing}).

-\begin{definition} Let $\mathcal{P} = \langle X\mid R\rangle$ be a presentation for a group, and assume elements of $R$ are cyclically reduced.
-A \emph{Van Kampen diagram} for $w\in\langle\langle R\rangle\rangle$ over $\mathcal{P}$ is a finite, simply connected planar 2-complex $D$ with oriented edges labeled by elements of $X$.
-The boundary of $D$ is labeled by $w$ beginning at some basepoint for $D$.
-The 1-skeleton of $D$ is a folding (not necessarily a complete folding) of a wedge of cycles labeled by conjugates of elements of $R^*$.
-The 2-disks of $D$ are called \emph{regions}.
-Regions are attached along cycles labeled by elements of $R^*$.
-Regions of $D$ have completely folded boundaries which are embedded in $D$.
-The \emph{area} of $D$ is the number of regions of $D$.
+\begin{definition} Let $\mathcal{P} = \langle X\mid R\rangle$ be a presentation for a group, and recall we assume elements of $R$ are cyclically reduced.
+A \emph{Van Kampen diagram} for $w\in\langle\langle R\rangle\rangle$ over $\mathcal{P}$ is a disk diagram $D$ with oriented edges labeled by elements of $X$.
+The 1-skeleton of $D$ is a folding of a wedge of finitely many completely folded cycles labeled by conjugates of elements of $R^*$.
+The basepoint of $D$ is the wedge point of the cycles.
+Boundaries of regions are attached along cycles labeled by elements of $R^*$ and are therefore immersed (see \Cref{remark: disk gluing}).
+The boundary of $D$ is labeled by $w$ beginning at the basepoint of $D$ and reading clockwise along the boundary of $D$ in the plane.
 A Van Kampen diagram $D$ for $w$ over $\mathcal{P}$ is \emph{minimal} if there is no Van Kampen diagram $D'$ for $w$ over $\mathcal{P}$ of smaller area. \end{definition}